 The following tests may be used to diagnose AML:

 Blood tests .
 To diagnose AML, a doctor will do blood tests to count the number of white blood cells and to see if they look abnormal under the microscope.
-Special tests called flow cytometry (immunophenotyping) and cytochemistry are sometimes used to distinguish AML from other types of leukemia and to determine the exact subtype of AML.
+Special tests called flow cytometry, or immunophenotyping, and cytochemistry are sometimes used to distinguish AML from other types of leukemia and to determine the exact subtype of AML.

-Molecular testing.
+Genomic testing.
 Your doctor may recommend running laboratory tests on the leukemia cells to identify specific genes, proteins, chromosome changes, and other factors unique to the leukemia.
 Chromosome studies called cytogenetics are used to find genetic changes in the AML blasts.
-In addition, several specific genetic mutations in the AML cells have been found that can help determine a person’s prognosis (chance of recovery), and these molecular analyses are now being done more often when AML is first diagnosed.
+In addition, several specific genetic mutations in the AML cells have been found that can help determine a person’s prognosis, or chance of recovery.
+These molecular analyses are now being done more often when AML is first diagnosed.
 Results of these tests will help decide your treatment options (see the Treatment Options section).

-Lumbar puncture (spinal tap).
-A lumbar puncture is a procedure in which a doctor uses a needle to take a sample of cerebral spinal fluid (CSF) to look for cancer cells, blood, or tumor markers (substances found in higher than normal amounts in the blood, urine, or body tissues of people with certain types of cancer).
-CSF is the fluid that flows around the brain and the spinal cord.
+Lumbar puncture, also called a spinal tap.
+A lumbar puncture is a procedure in which a doctor uses a needle to take a sample of cerebral spinal fluid (CSF) to look at the make up of the fluid and to find out is it contains cancer cells or blood.
+CSF is the fluid that flows around the brain and spinal cord.
 Doctors generally give an anesthetic to numb the lower back before the procedure.
 The CSF is then examined under the microscope to look for AML cells.

-After these diagnostic tests are done, your doctor will review all of the results with you.
+After diagnostic tests are done, your doctor will review all of the results with you.
 If the diagnosis is AML, these results also help the doctor describe the disease; this is called subtyping.